ujihisa/okta-scim-beta/README.md

 ### Filtering on `metadata.lastModified`

-Okta will not currently make queries for resources using `lastModified` as part of a filter expression.
+Okta does not currently make queries for resources using `lastModified` as part of a filter expression.

-Okta plans on adding functionality to fetch incremental updates from SCIM APIs by querying for resources using a filter expression that requests resources which were updated since the last update.
+Okta plans to add functionality to fetch incremental updates from SCIM APIs by querying for resources using a filter expression that requests resources which were updated since the last update.

 # Submitting to Okta

-Once you have SCIM provisioning working in your Okta application, the last thing you will need to do before submitting your application to Okta will be do the following:
+Once you have SCIM provisioning working in your Okta application, the last thing to do before submitting your application to Okta is the following:

-1. Check the Profile Attributes for your application
+1. Check the Profile Attributes for your application.
-2. Check the Attribute Mappings for your application
+2. Check the Attribute Mappings for your application.

-## Check the Profile Attributes for your application
+## Check the Profile Attributes for Your Application

-Before submitting your application to Okta, you should check the User Attributes to make sure that the attributes are set to what you would want your users to see.
+you should check the
+User Attributes to make sure that the attributes are set to what you would want your users to see.